cirrax/puppet-mollyguard/README.md

 #### mollyguard::check::libvirt
 a define to add an additional check if no libvirt VM's are running

+#### mollyguard::checks::repmgr\_postgres
+a define to add an additional check for repmgr postgres synchronisation

 ## Contributing

 Please report bugs and feature request using GitHub issue tracker.